thatdingus0/DingusTV2-Server/README.md

 If you want to view the web-emu.
 [Go here](https://msntv.celerii.site/web-emu)

 # How to use the server script.
+(NOT COMPLETE UNTIL I FIGURE OUT HOW THE SERVICE WORKED!)
 First download [Python](https://www.python.org/downloads/) The latest version is recommended, If you already have Python installed skip this step\
 Then install python and open a terminal, run `cmd` if on windows, or use any terminal on linux.\
 Then run `python -m pip install Flask` or `python3 -m pip install Flask`\